bazelbuild/bazel/site/docs/external.md

 )
 ```

-You can then depend on `@coworkers_project//:some-lib` from your project's BUILD
+After putting `coworker.BUILD` in `my-project/external/`, you can then depend on
-files.
+`@coworkers_project//:some-lib` from your project's BUILD files.

 <a name="external-packages"></a>
 ### Depending on external packages